Pulse-chase analysis

+Pulse-chase analysis (PCA) is used to study the life cycles of proteins.
+Pulse-chase analysis experiments use radioactive and cytotoxic labels to "tag" proteins.
+Commonly used methods include treating cells with cycloheximide (CHX) to stop protein synthesis or radioisotopic amino acids or proteins such as green fluorescent protein (GFP).
+These labels are used to study proteins through their life cycles.

+While pulse-chase analysis is mainly used to study proteins, it can also be used to study different molecular structures that interact with proteins.
+Proteins can interact with different structures either because they are incorporated into the structure, such as in cells, or because they are part of a larger structure, such as in macromolecules.

 In biochemistry and molecular biology, a pulse-chase analysis is a method for examining a cellular process occurring over time by successively exposing the cells to a labeled compound (pulse) and then to the same compound in an unlabeled form (chase).

 Mechanism

+Pulse-chase experiments are divided into two parts- a "pulse" and a "chase."
+In the "pulse" part of the experiment, the proteome of cells are labelled with radioactive amino acids.
+In the "chase" part of the experiment, cells are stopped from taking up amino acids.

+To start a pulse-chase experiment, cells are grown in presence of radioactive amino acids.
+This is done for that cells will uptake the amino acids into their proteomes.
+When researchers want to study the life of the cell (e.g. folding, transport, degradation), researchers start the "chase" part of the experiment.
+To initiate chase, cells are put in presence of a nonradioactive isotope to stop uptake of radioactive isotope.
+Researchers then study the time of the chase while the protein is in the process of interest.

 A selected cell or a group of cells is first exposed to a labeled compound (the pulse) that is to be incorporated into a molecule or system that is studied (also see pulse labeling).
 The compound then goes through the metabolic pathways and is used in the synthesis of the product studied.
 For example, a radioactively labeled form of leucine (3H-leucine) can be supplied to a group of pancreatic beta cells, which then uses this amino acid in insulin synthesis.

+Various other experimental techniques can be used to supplement pulse-chase analysis.
+These include cell staining, immunoprecipitation, and SDS-PAGE.

 Shortly after introduction of the labeled compound (usually about 5 minutes, but the actual time needed is dependent on the object studied), excess of the same, but unlabeled, substance (the chase) is introduced into the environment.
 Following the previous example, the production of insulin would continue, but it would no longer contain the radioactive leucine introduced in the pulse phase and would not be visible using radioactive detection methods.
 However, the movement of the labeled insulin produced during the pulse period could still be tracked within the cell.